tiy-dallas-march-2016-fee/git-katas/kata-1.md

 * Step 4: Clone the repo you created in step 2.
 * Step 5: Change into that directory so you are at the root folder of that Git repository.
 * Step 6: Create an html file named `page.html`.
-* Step 7: Create a simple web page with a paragraph that says `Hello Git kata!`
+* Step 7: Open that file and create a simple web page with a paragraph that says `Hello Git kata!`
 * Step 8: Now we will make git track the changes.
 Issue this command in the terminal: `git add page.html`.
 * Step 9: Issue the `git commit -m "committing new page"`.
 The change is now committed locally.
 * Step 10: Issue the command `git push`.